Kidnapping of Kevin Lunney: Verdicts

 On 8 November 2021 the court began delivering verdicts.
-The man known as 'YZ' was found guilty of falsely imprisoning and intentionally causing harm to Kevin Lunny.
-The judge said that he was satisfied that 'YZ' was the driver of the black Audi used in the kidnapping and that he had inflicted most of the serious injuries on Mr Lunney.
+The man known as 'YZ' was found guilty of falsely imprisoning and intentionally causing harm to Kevin Lunney.
+The judge said that he was satisfied that 'YZ' was the driver of the black Audi used in the kidnapping and that he had inflicted most of the serious injuries on Mr. Lunney.
 Alan O'Brien and Darren Redmond were also found guilty on the same charges.
 Luke O'Reilly was acquitted as there was a reasonable doubt that he knew what was planned.

 Of those found guilty, YZ has 180 previous convictions, including one for impeding the apprehension and prosecuting of a person in a murder.
 Alan O'Brien had 40 previous convictions, the earliest at the age of 14.
 The convictions include an attack on an elderly man in Tallaght in which €12,000 was stolen.
 His defence counsel said that the pattern of offences was linked to alcohol and drug addiction but his client had pleaded not guilty and doesn't accept the court verdict.
 Darren Redmond had two previous convictions and recently found his older brother dead after a heart attack.

 Sentencing of the convicted is scheduled for 20 December 2021.